zackbatist/open-archaeo/README.md

 - joeroe / fieldwalkr / [GitHub](https://github.com/joeroe/fieldwalkr) - Spatial Sampling and Survey Simulation Tools
 - L-P Archaeology / ArkScan / [GitHub](https://github.com/lparchaeology/ArkScan) - A simple gui app to simplify scanning single context plans
 - L-P Archaeology / ArkSpatial / [GitHub](https://github.com/lparchaeology/ArkSpatial) - A QGIS plugin to simplfy digitization of archaeological plans drawn using the Museum of London Single Context Recording methodology
+- SCSchmidt / sitedefinition / [GitHub](https://github.com/SCSchmidt/sitedefinition) - The goal of sitedefinition is to see how feature densities might be used for site definition

 ## Harris Matrices